Avoid expensive bitumen driveway repair bills by protecting your driveways with these handy tips.

 How to Prevent Bitumen Driveway Damage

-Now that you understand the causes of bitumen driveway damage, you can start to prevent them from happening.
+Now that you understand the causes of asphalt driveway damage, you can start to prevent them from happening.

 Unless your driveway is capable of carrying heavy-duty vehicles, avoid using your bitumen driveway as an access point.
 If nothing can be done to avoid trucks using your driveway, try to reduce the frequency of use or parking a heavy vehicle on your driveway.